Fire and rescue services

 More information:

 If you plan to travel with medication, check if it's legal in South Korea.
-Not all medication available over the counter or by prescription in Australia is available.
+Not all medications available over the counter or by prescription in Australia are available in Korean pharmacies.
 Some medications may even be considered illegal or a controlled substance in South Korea, even if prescribed by an Australian doctor.
-Please check with Korean authorities whether your medication is a controlled or illegal substance in South Korea.

 Before you travel:

 You may need to apply for a 'bring in' permit.
-When applying, provide the generic name of the medication, as the brand name may be different in Australia or Korea.
+When applying, provide the generic name of the medication, as the brand name in South Korea may be different in Australia.

 It may take authorities more than 2 weeks to process your application.